- Education and Science»

 Tarrant House Dorm Residents

 Our house had a good mix of both in-state and out of state students; however, there were very few foreign residents.
 I remember that most of the guys were majoring in traditional disciplines such as chemical and electrical engineering, pre-med, business, accounting, pharmacy, agriculture, education, and history.
 One senior class man was an army veteran majoring in engineering.
 Some of the residents were also active in the marching band, and one freshman who was called "animal" was a big tackle on the football team.
 Overseeing all of the residents was a residence counselor or "house mouse" as we all called him.
 Harlan H was a graduate student in education who had a suite of rooms on the second floor.
-He was responsible for counselling all dorm residents and making sure none of the guys got into trouble.
+He was responsible for counseling all dorm residents and making sure none of the guys got into trouble.
 Drinking was a big problem among some of the younger students who never hit the books and eventually flunked out.

 All residents had to participate in dormitory government.
 Each house elected a social chairman, president, and a representative to the Lakeshore Halls Association which oversaw all of the dorms in the Lakeshore Residence Halls complex.
 The house president was responsible for administering a house budget and setting house dues.
 The social chairman working hand in hand with the president organized social activities such as picnics, candlelight dinners, and house parties for the dorm residents with coeds from other dorms.